How to Conquer Your Cravings

 Drink lots of water

 Another InstructorLive blog favorite – water!
-By drinking plenty of water throughout the day this will make you less hungry, fill you up and give you plenty of energy – all things you may rely on your food addiction for.
+By drinking plenty of water throughout the day will make you less hungry, fill you up and give you plenty of energy – all things you may rely on your food addiction for.

 These tips are designed to help you conquer those cravings but the hard work is most definitely in your hands.